The Electric, Birmingham: 2000s

 The Electric closed, however, on 12 December 2003.
 The cinema was put up for sale and was quickly purchased by local film director and producer Tom Lawes.
 After a £250,000 refit and renovation, the cinema reopened on 17 December 2004.
 The building was restored to its 1930s Art Deco look from photographs taken during that period.

 In recognition of its centenary in December 2009, local MPs Tom Watson, Khalid Mahmood and Richard Burden raised a motion in the House of Commons stating that the House:

 recognises the value of independent cinemas to the cultural and social life of local communities; celebrates the continued success of Britain's oldest working cinema, The Electric in Birmingham; notes that on 2 December 2009 a centenary celebration is taking place for the cinema that started life as a silent movie theatre, became a news theatre during the Second World War and succumbed to dereliction in 2003.

+Josephine Ferguson became the first female projectionist to work at The Electric Cinema in 2010.